 Michael observed the world unpaid until 2003 when he began his stand-up comedy journey and was nominated for the Perrier Best Newcomer Award at the Edinburgh Festival.
 Since then he has sold out theatres across the country, become a regular face on television and has been nominated for a whole host of prestigious awards.

 Michael's ever-increasing fan base has grown via word-of-mouth popularity rather than from a regular weekly TV slot.
 Michael says: "I don't really do jokes.
 I just talk about things that I find funny.
 I tend to laugh at them myself as well because I find them funny.
 I don't do gags, just observational comedy.
 I just collect all these stories and try then out and if people laugh I do them again and make them better".

 In 2008, Michael won Best Headliner at the Chortle Awards and was nominated in the same category the previous year.
 Michael proved he'd earned his place as one of the country's most popular comedians when he was nominated in the Best Live Stand-Up Performer category alongside Alan Carr and Russell Brand.

 Michael's meteoric rise to fame has seen him play just under 100 sold-out dates throughout the UK including five sell-out nights at London's Hammersmith Apollo.
-In 2009 and 2010 Michael hosted the BBC prime-time show Michael McIntyre's Comedy Roadshow.
 In September, 2009, Michael embarked on an arena tour across the UK including three sell-out nights at the 02 in London.